 |Read, Write||Users are allowed to view and edit the value of this member.|

-A customer is allowed to view her discount, but is not allowed to edit it.
-The access rights for the discount attribute are ‘Read’.
+For example, a customer is allowed to view the discount, but is not allowed to edit it.
+The access rights for the discount attribute are Read.

-A logged in customer is allowed to view her own orders, but she is not allowed to view orders of other customers.
-This is accomplished by using the following XPath constraint in the access rule of entity ‘Order’:
+A logged-in customer is allowed to view personal orders, but is not allowed to view the orders of other customers.
+This is accomplished by using the following XPath constraint in the access rule of the Order entity:

 [Module.Order_Customer = '[%CurrentUser%]']

-Because of this XPath constraint, the access rule only applies to orders of which the customer is the currently signed in user.
+Because of this XPath constraint, the access rule only applies to orders for which the customer is the currently signed-in user.

-XPath constraints can only be applied to persistable entities as they are computed in the database.
-Defining XPath constraints for non-persistable entities results in consistency check errors.
+XPath constraints can only be applied to persistable entities as they are applied by the database.
+Defining XPath constraints for non-persistable entities results in consistency errors.